U.S. fighter jet dumps fuel tanks into Aomori Prefecture lake after engine fire | The Japan Times

-A U.S. fighter jet on Tuesday caught fire and dumped a pair of fuel tanks into a lake in Aomori Prefecture, Defense Minister Itsunori Onodera said.
+A U.S. fighter jet that developed an engine fire Tuesday shortly after takeoff from Misawa Air Base in Aomori Prefecture jettisoned a pair of fuel tanks into a lake near the base, the U.S. military said.

 While no injuries were reported, the external fuel tanks measuring 4 to 5 meters in length landed some 400 meters from a fishing boat on Lake Ogawara, according to government officials and local fishermen.